Joel Baylon: Advocacy

 Baylon has been a vocal advocate for environmental protection, particularly against illegal quarrying operations in the Bicol region.

 During the 2018 eruption of Mayon Volcano, Baylon urged the faithful to remain calm, adhere to evacuation orders, and support those affected.
 He highlighted the diocese's readiness to assist evacuees through initiatives like HARONG, which had previously provided aid during similar events.

 In November 2020, following the devastation caused by Super Typhoon Rolly, he called for an investigation into quarrying and mining operations on Mayon's slopes, suggesting that these activities may have exacerbated the lahar flows that buried numerous homes.
 Following severe flooding in November 2024, he urged the government to take action against unsustainable quarrying activities that contributed to the disaster.

-He has also spoken against efforts to reinstate the death penalty in the Philippines.
-Baylon has emphasized the importance of restorative justice and called on the Catholic faithful especially the youth to influence public opinion on the issue.
+Baylon has spoken against efforts to reinstate the death penalty in the Philippines.
+He has emphasized the importance of restorative justice and called on the Catholic faithful, especially youths, to influence public opinion on the issue.